Having achievable goals is critical for reaching success in both personal and professional life.

 1. Wake up 30 minutes earlier everyday

-One of the most beneficial weekly goal ideas is to wake up 30 minutes earlier every day.
-You can use this extra time for anything from exercise or to a leisurely breakfast.
+One really good weekly goal ideas I am personally keeping up with is to wake up 30 minutes earlier every day.
+The idea is to use the extra time for anything from exercise or to a leisurely breakfast.
+I use mine for exercising.

 2. Exercise for at least 3 times a week or 30 minutes a day

 Physical activity is essential for maintaining a healthy weight and improving cardiovascular fitness.
 Regular exercise also helps in releasing endorphins, which improves mood and reduces stress.
-Exercising regularly also helps boost your energy levels, making you more productive throughout the day.
+Exercising regularly also helps boost your energy and make you more productive throughout the day.

 You can try working out at least 3 times a week.
 Heads up, this is a personal recommendation from me because exercising isn’t one of my fortes, but I want to stay fit.
 Capping my weekly workout routine to 3 days a week helps me stay on track.
 This way, I don’t expect too much from myself or get discouraged.